swadhingithub/TestTheAPI/README.md

  # Rules
- - **Read the Rules Carefully**
- - **You will get all the necessary Documents in the API URL for testing.
-If you can not figure out.
-Don't worry you just need to be skilled up.**

  -
  - **Do not DDoS the API**
  - **Use Postman for better output**
  - **Create Your Data To Test**
- - **Make sure You are working hard. not being a Lazy Cat**